Adapted from interview with Dario Priolo, Chief Strategy Officer for Richardson and Michael Rochelle, Chief Strategy Officer for Brandon Hall Group

 8) Sales Incentive Program

 As a direct follow up from the previous point, don’t assume that good managers mean you don’t need to pay well – money still talks.
 The critical concern is to make sure that you reward the desired behaviors and outcomes.
 A common disconnect occurs when you’ve changed your strategy and thus expectations for your sales reps, yet your incentive program goes untouched, thereby continuing to reward the old behaviors.

-What does great performance look like in your utopian world?
-Provide very specific outcomes and drive towards very specific goals.
+What does great sales performance look like in your utopian world?
+Provide very specific outcomes and drive sales performance towards very specific goals.

 9) Metrics and Measurement